-Minimally invasive bunion surgery is different than “traditional bunion surgery,” and what do we do at Northwest Surgery Center is even more special than anywhere else!
+Minimally invasive bunion surgery differs from “traditional bunion surgery,” and what we do at Northwest Surgery Center is more special than anywhere else!

-Patients say they hear that bunion surgery is one of the most painful surgeries.
-And so many people put off fixing their bunion until they either have pain every step, or only have one pair of shoes that they can wear that is comfortable.
+Patients say they’ve heard that bunion surgery is one of the most painful surgeries.
+So, many people put off fixing their bunion until they either have pain with every step, or until they only have one pair of shoes that fits comfortably.

-Let me ease your fears, as far as postoperative pain, at Northwest Surgery Center, hardly any of our patients take any narcotics (prescription pain pills) after surgery, and will be publishing research soon demonstrating this soon.
+Let me ease your fears.
+As far as postoperative pain, at Northwest Surgery Center, hardly any of our patients take any narcotics (prescription pain pills) after surgery, and we are in the process of publishing research about this.

-- They have had bunions for a long time, and want them fixed now
+- Had bunions for a long time and want them fixed now.

-- They think that they have a bunion growing and have questions about what to do and when to fix it
+- Have a bunion growing and have questions about what to do and when to fix it.

-Ultimately, you, as the patient will know when you want to have your bunion fixed, and when you are ready to have it done.
-However, there are typically a few things that I tell every patient asking: “When should I fix my bunion?”
+Ultimately, patients know when they are ready for a bunion surgery.
+However, there are typically a few things that I tell every patient asking, “When”

 When should I fix my bunion?

-Number one: when it hurts, or ideally, right before it starts hurting!
+1) When it hurts, or ideally, right before it hurts!

-Number two: before it gets “too bad”, or “really bad”, or before you start making accommodations to your shoes, physical activities, etc. If you are embarrassed to have people see you barefoot (and it has nothing to do with yellow toe nails) then you should fix your feet.
+2) Before it gets “too bad” or the pain is “terrible.”
+Or, before you need to make accommodations to your shoes, physical activities, etc. If you are embarrassed to have people see you barefoot, then you should fix your feet.

-Number three: before it starts affecting your other toes.
+3) Before it affects your other toes.
 Does it look like your bunion is squeezing your other toes to the side?
-Or is your second toe (toe next to the big one/bunion) popping up, or going over or under your big toe/bunion?
-You want to fix your bunion before your other toes start getting affected.
+Or is the toe neighboring the affected toe popping up or going under the affected toe?
+You should fix your bunion before other toes start to get affected.

-Okay, so you think that you want your bunion fixed.
-Next question, “What is the best bunion procedure?”
+Okay, so you think you want your bunion fixed.
+Next question: “What is the best bunion procedure?”

 What is the best bunion procedure?

 Tough question!
-And it typically depends on what kind of bunion you have – whatever that means, isn’t a bunion a bunion?
-Well…not all bunions are treated equally!
-And some people have baby bunions, Tailor’s bunion, or a bunionette (see upcoming blog post on baby bunions).
+It typically depends on what kind of bunion you have.
+You may ask, “Isn’t a bunion a bunion?”
+Well… not all bunions are treated equally!
+Some people have baby bunions, Tailor’s bunion, or a bunionette (see upcoming blog post on baby bunions).

-There are different severities of bunions, and different patient goals.
-Most bunions fall into the mild/moderate category, or the ones that are best treated minimally invasive.
+There are different severities of bunions and different patient goals.
+Most bunions fall into the mild/moderate category, or the ones that are best treated with minimally invasive surgery.
 A bunion is like a car tire off alignment (it wears out more quickly).
-The joint will wear out more quickly, become arthritic the longer you wait to have your bunion fixed – so I suggest fixing it when you start thinking about it, before it hurts!
+The joint of an affected toe will wear out more quickly.
+In other words, it becomes more arthritic the longer you wait to have it fixed – so I suggest fixing it when you start thinking about it, before it hurts!

 There are hundreds of bunion procedures.
-Almost every doctor is trained to traditionally fix a bunion.
+Almost every surgeon has training on how to fix a bunion using a traditional technique.

 What is traditional bunion surgery?

-First of all, traditional bunion surgery is usually performed at a hospital using general anesthesia (putting you to sleep with medications pushed through an IV and a breathing tube).
+First, traditional bunion surgery is usually performed at a hospital under general anesthesia (putting you to sleep with medications through an IV and the patient needing a breathing tube).

-Traditional bunion surgery is when a long incision is made either on top, or on the side of the first metatarsal phalangeal joint (MPJ/MTPJ).
-Then, everything between the bone and the skin is reflected, freed off the bone, and bone is removed, bone is cut, joints are destroyed and the joint is realigned.
+Traditional bunion involves a long incision made either on top of or on the side of the first metatarsalphalangeal joint (MPJ/MTPJ).
+Then, everything between the bone and the skin is reflected.
+It is freed off the bone, and some bone is removed.
+The bone is cut, the joint is destroyed, and then it is realigned.

-After this, plates, screws, wires or some other form of internal hardware is used to keep the new alignment in place.
-Then, the different layers of skin are sewn back together and a bandage is put on.
-Typically, there are a combination of different sutures that are used, and some need to be taken out at two weeks.
+After this, plates, screws, wires, or some other form of internal hardware is installed to keep the new alignment in place.
+After this, the surgeon sews the different layers back together, and a bandage is applied.
+Typically, doctors use a combination of different sutures, which can often be removed after about two weeks

-Most doctors have their patients stay off of their feet for a period of a couple of weeks, up to three plus months!
-Normally, there is a cast or a cast boot that goes up your leg, but ends before you knee.
-Normally, this is from anywhere between four weeks and three months.
-After this, physical therapy can be required, possibly orthotics (custom inserts for your shoes) or other methods to get you back moving again after not walking normally for up to three months.
+Most doctors have their patients stay off of their feet for two weeks, up to three or more months!
+Normally, a cast or a boot is used for support, which goes up the leg, ending just before the knee, and maintained for about four weeks to three months.
+Afterwards,, doctors may require physical therapy, possibly orthotics (custom inserts for your shoes) or other methods to get you back up and moving, especially since the patient wasn’t walking for that time.

 How is minimally invasive bunion surgery different?